Sequential Choices, Option Values, and the Returns to Education: Empirical Results

 More interestingly, our model also predicts alterations in the educational trajectories among those who in the baseline scenario actually had attended nine or more years of schooling.
 While the presence of option values can trigger the ``inframarginal'' responses discussed above among those with less than nine years of schooling, an additional mechanism of re-enrollment possibilities is at play when we consider those having nine or more years of schooling pre-reform.
 Prior of the reform, 10\% of individuals had dropped out either after the 7th or 8th grade but then re-enrolled at a later time.
 Since the reform rules out any interruptions between 7th and 9th year of schooling, the educational trajectories individuals who earlier dropped out after the 7th or 8th grade and re-enrolled are also affected.
-Indeed, about 40\% of those who end up with only nine years of schooling in the baseline scenario increase their final schooling level after the reform.
+Indeed, about 40\% of high-ability individuals who end up with only nine years of schooling in the baseline scenario increase their final schooling level after the reform.
 They do so because they no longer face the considerable re-enrollment costs they had to incur in the baseline scenario where they dropped out after the 7th or 8th year.\\

 In panel (b) of Figure \ref{Share affected}, we show that the compulsory schooling reform affects individuals who initially dropped out after the 8th year of schooling in our model.
-Around 20\% of the early drop-outs with medium- and high-ability do not increase their final years of schooling post reform; these individuals all re-enrolled even in the baseline scenario and attained at least nine years of schooling in the end.
-Around 30\% increase their schooling by one year and thus only meet the new requirement, while around 25\% increase their schooling level by four years and thus attain a high school degree after the reform.
-Taken together, option values and re-enrollment are important channels that are useful to explain these compliance patterns.
+Around 40\% of the early drop-outs with high- and medium-ability do not increase their final years of schooling post reform; these individuals all re-enrolled even in the baseline scenario and attained at least nine years of schooling in the end.
+However, among low-ability individuals, around 45\% increase their schooling by one year and thus only meet the new requirement, while around 35\% increase their schooling level by four years and thus attain a high school degree after the reform.
+Thus, option values and re-enrollment are important channels that explain these compliance patterns.

 \paragraph{Compulsory High School Enrollment Policy}